Autopilot Reset – What does it do? How is it different?

 Finally we get to Autopilot Reset.
 I wanted to lay the foundation for various resets before we covered it, because like with the other options there are crossover.

-Autopilot Reset removes all of the files, apps, and settings on a device (including the user profile) but retains the connection to Azure AD and Intune (or 3rd party MDM).
-This makes Autopilot Reset a sort of middle-ground option, where you’re wiping a device and maintaining the enrollment state but not the user data.
+Autopilot Reset removes personal files, apps, and settings on a device but retains the connection to Azure AD and Intune (or 3rd party MDM).
+The key here is personal data; Autopilot Reset basically only removes the user profile instead of wiping the entire OS drive.
+This makes Autopilot Reset a sort of middle-ground option, where you’re wiping a device and maintaining the enrollment state but not maintaining the user data.